unknownss-ss/Summative-file-converter/README.md

 ### Flowchart

-Before starting on the development and planning of this app, a flowchart has been created.
+Before starting on the development and planning for this app, a flowchart has been created.
 This provides a basic understanding and clarity of the process, which will help in the development and testing stage.

 In figure 2 the process starts with creating the prototype, project management and tickets which is initally the development stage.
-The process consists of working on the ticket, testing and depending on the success it moves to a pull request and is pushed to the main code.
-If the ticket fails at any point it goes back to the developing stage to solve the bug.
+The process consists of working on a ticket, testing and depending on the success it moves to a pull request and is pushed to the main code.
+If the ticket fails at any point it goes back to the development stage to solve the bug.
 Once all the tickets are completed and the main code is tested the app is successfuly completed.

 <br>
 <p align="center">